djordje34/FOOBAR-Doomsday-Fuel/README.md

 # FOOBAR-Doomsday-Fuel

-Predlog rešenja zadatka 3. nivoa Foobar, challenge-a, implementacijom Markovljevih lanaca.
+Predlog rešenja zadatka 3. nivoa Foobar challenge-a, implementacijom Markovljevih lanaca.

 Making fuel for the LAMBCHOP's reactor core is a tricky process because of the exotic matter involved.
 It starts as raw ore, then during processing, begins randomly changing between forms, eventually reaching a stable form.
 There may be multiple stable forms that a sample could ultimately reach, not all of which are useful as fuel.